Card Summary Table

 Is the Chase United MileagePlus® Explorer Card worth it?

-Chase has two United credit cards: the Chase United MileagePlus® Explorer Card and the Chase United MileagePlus® Club Card.
+Chase has two personal United credit cards: the Chase United MileagePlus® Explorer Card and the Chase United MileagePlus® Club Card.
 Both have their pros and cons; the biggest difference is the Club card costs $450 and provides you unlimited lounge access.

 The Chase United MileagePlus® Explorer Card has a $95 annual fee (no longer waived the first year) and gives you to two lounge passes per year, so it is probably better for a less frequent traveler.

-With the Chase United MileagePlus® Explorer Card, you’ll also get a sign-up bonus, a free checked bag per flight, priority boarding, and no foreign transaction fees while earning 1x points everywhere (2x for United flights).
+You’ll also get a sign-up bonus, a free checked bag per flight, priority boarding, and no foreign transaction fees while earning 1x points everywhere (2x for United flights).

 The benefits of using this card could well exceed the $95 annual fee if used correctly; check the Card Math section in the review above for more details.